cityofasheville/terraform_template/README.md

 - Deploy: npm run deploy
 - Clean: npm run clean (removes local temp files)
 - Destroy: npm run destroy (removes all objects from AWS)

+## TODO
+The deploy scripts could be rewritten in JavaScript, which would facilitate cross platform usage.
+Also could allow scripted copying of .env file to Lambda without them appearing in code.